 1. “Oh no, mai pen rai.
 We don’t want anything”.

 2. “It’s up to you”.

-The first answer doesn’t mean you say, “Okay, great”, and go and buy a new car.
+The first answer doesn’t mean you say, “Okay, great”, and go and buy a new car instead.
 By answering in this way they are exercising their “grengjai”.
 They are being polite.
-What they actually mean is, “Tell us what you WANT to pay, and you will be able to tell by our behaviour whether we think it’s okay or not”.
+What they actually mean is, “Tell us what you WANT to pay, and you will be able to tell by our body language whether we think it’s okay or not”.
 So basically you need to make out you really want to pay.
-As you can see, this all falls in nicely with Thai style.
+As you can see, this all falls in nicely with the non-confrontational Thai style.

 The second answer means, “What do you want to pay… but don’t insult me”!

 *It should be noted that some families might genuinely want nothing at all.

 I Hate This Talk Of Money – It All Seems So Shallow